 FrontFundr does not determine a company's valuation.
 Companies develop their own methods (we provide some material and guidance based on your industry) for determining their valuation prior to our due diligence process.
 All valuations are reviewed and discussed while in the due diligence phase in order to ensure a fair valuation is established for both the company and investors.

-After establishing your goals and objectives and structuring your deal, you will be assigned a dedicated Campaign Manager for the rest of your campaign.
-The campaign manager will bring in our due diligence team that will require corporate, financial, management, and other supporting information to perform a thorough review of your company.
+After establishing your goals and objectives and structuring your deal, you will be assigned a dedicated Campaign Coach for the rest of your campaign.
+The campaign coach will bring in our due diligence team that will require corporate, financial, management, and other supporting information to perform a thorough review of your company.

 Raising capital in Canada is governed by Provincial Securities Regulators.
 Every province has a different set of rules depending on the type of investors you are looking to bring on board.
 Thus, we will work with you to structure your offering most efficiently and cost effective depending on your goals and objectives of the raise.